 The dictionary says that to "survive'' is "to remain alive or in existence."

-However, think back to the last time you graduated from something.
+Think back to the last time you graduated from something.
 For most of us, a graduation is the beginning of a new phase of life.
 We take what we have learned in the recent past, and apply that knowledge to move in a new direction.

 This could be the time figure out what your dream job is and pursue it.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
 A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
 Since 1998, Susan has been editor and publisher of Job-Hunt.org.
-Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn, and Google+.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.